typst-io/spigradle/README.md

 ## Requirements

-All the plugins require Gradle 8.0+, the latest version is recommended.
+All the plugins require Gradle 9.0+, the latest version is recommended.

 To update your gradle wrapper:

 ```
-gradlew wrapper --gradle-version $GRADLE_VERSION --distribution-type all
+gradlew wrapper --gradle-version 9.2.1 --distribution-type all
 ```

 ## Main Class Detection